Prevention begins with You and your manager/ supervisor

 Biannual screening tests in the 40+ age group.

-The UCC VDU screening test may also highlight that the employee's vision is perfectly adequate for VDU use at present (or whilst using pre-existing special corrective appliances already provided) but the screening test may recommend that the employee should consider having their vision examined due to other factors. ( This would be a separate employee action with their own Optician).
+If the VDU screening test highlights that the employee's vision is perfectly adequate for VDU use at present (or whilst using pre-existing special corrective appliances already provided) but recommends that the employee should consider having their vision further examined due to other factors, then this would be a separate employee action with their own Optician).

-An Optometrist's VDU vision test may also highlight pre-existing conditions, which may be resolved by normal corrective appliances (first time spectacle wearers or new prescriptions for existing wearers).
+An Optometrist's VDU vision test may also highlight vdu use issue many fatigue or pre-existing conditions, may be resolved by normal corrective appliances (first time spectacle wearers or new prescriptions for existing wearers).
 Such appliances would not be at UCC's expense.

-If special corrective appliances (single vision mid focal length lenses) are required for VDU use, then the employer - UCC is liable for the cost of same - providing any such appliance previously provided by UCC has proved no longer adequate for their purpose, during the screening test.
+If special corrective appliances (single vision mid focal length lenses) are required solely for VDU use, then the employer - (UCC) via its department, is liable for the cost of a basic polycarbonate single vision lens and a basic durable frame - without cosmetic features such as anti glare treatments or tints.
+This is providing any such appliance previously provided by UCC has proved no longer adequate for their purpose, during the screening test.

 Where the updating of a prescription for a normal corrective appliance will rectify an employee's VDU eyesight problems (i.e. where a person has a pre-existing eye condition and wears spectacles for reading), UCC is not liable for the costs involved.

 N.B.
-In all cases where UCC provides a staff member with VDU Corrective Lenses (either incorporated with their own lenses or in special “stand alone” frames) they must be worn at all times by said staff member while engaged in VDU work in UCC.
-If a problem occurs which effects the wearing/suitablility of the lenses, please contact the Health and Safety Office.
+In all cases where UCC pays towards or for VDU Corrective Lenses (either incorporated with their own lenses or in special “stand alone” frames) they must be worn at all times by the staff member whilst engaged in VDU work for UCC.
+Staff shoudl also wear a similar appliance for home use VDU work.

 Areas of contribution to the corporate mission of UCC